Around 2006, I discovered the Hercules IBM mainframe emulator. This ISNOT a simulation. AND there is also also the free IBM MVS 3.8 system.

 Here you can find the SIMULA system and prerequisites.
 When I wrote this paragraph, I had forgotten that not all users and developers in the mainframe area have become system programmer later in their career.
 In fact, it takes some time to install an MVS system for a newbee, unless:

-For Windows fans, Karel Babcicky has setup a complete syetem including a remote station ; Description, Setup file.
-Using this, you get an almost blackboxed MVS together with a card reader and printer.
+For Windows fans, Karel Babcicky has setup a complete system including a remote station ; Description, Setup file.
+Using this, you get an almost blackboxed MVS together with a card reader and printer implemented as an RJE station.
 No need to learn fancy modern stuff like TSO.
 Good old batch processing.
 The system is obviously also good for anything written in JCL.
 In 1973, that's how we used sthe IBM/168 at University Bonn, with real cards and paper, of course.
+You can replace the Hercules part and MVS by current versions as described below.
+You may also run all this under Linux with the RJE component under Wine.
+MacOS seems possible, too.

 You may probably be able to use all kinds of MVS derived systems, the Simula system below was used by me until MVS/ESA.
 To use it under z/OS, see below under bugs and remedies.